Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 * People Vaccinated versus Fatality Percentage

 #### Step 2: Prepare
-The dataset is located on Our World in Data.
-The dataset used for this analysis upon the initial uncleaned form, comes in a csv format with thousands of rows.
-There is no issue with bias or credibility of this data as it was gotten directly from the source.
-For the licensing, the dataset was made public directly by Our World in Data, which therefore means that it is open to the public to use for the analysis.
-For this dataset, I ensured to check the dataset for accuracy, completeness, consistency, and trustworthiness of the data throughout its lifecycle and by doing this, it shows that the dataset has consistent columns, and each column has the essential type of data required.
+The dataset is hosted on Our World in Data.
+In its initial, unprocessed state, it is available in CSV format with numerous rows.
+There are no concerns about the data's bias or credibility since it was obtained directly from the source.
+Regarding licensing, Our World in Data has made this dataset publicly accessible, allowing anyone to utilize it for analysis.
+I conducted thorough assessments of the dataset's accuracy, completeness, consistency, and trustworthiness at every stage of its existence.
+These evaluations demonstrate that the dataset maintains uniform column structures, with each column containing the necessary data types.

 #### Step 3: Process/Analyze
-In this step, the dataset was prepared for analysis and ensured that data had been compiled, filtered, sorted, and cleaned appropriately.
+The dataset was meticulously processed to guarantee that data compilation, filtering, sorting, and cleaning were carried out appropriately for analysis.

 Tools used for the analysis: